 Day 1: Oban

-Whiskyreis to Islay begins in Oban, a cozy fishing village located in a beautiful bay.
+Our tour to the Islay Whiskey Festival begins in Oban, a cozy fishing village located in a beautiful bay.

-From 18:00 you will be welcomed on board and will meet the crew and your fellow passengers.
-Following is a welcome dinner with a small Whiskey Tastard and we raise the glass on a beautiful trip.
-If you are on Sunday, you can also visit the Oban Whiskey Distillery.
+From 18:00 you will be welcomed on board and meet the crew and your fellow passengers.
+After everyone is settled, we ‘ll have a welcome dinner with a small Whiskey tasting, and we raise the glass on a beautiful trip.
+If you arrive early today, it is possible to leave your luggage and visit Oban or the Oban Whiskey Distillery.

-Very early we go to Islay on our way.
-On the way there is a rich breakfast.
-We sail a truly beautiful route where you look at your eyes.
-Ever heard of the corryvreckan whirlpool we sailed right there.
+Today we leave very early on our way to Islay.
+On the way there is a rich breakfast and afterwards you will have sailing instructions.
+We sail a truly beautiful route where you will see the rough nature of the Scottish west coast.
+We pass the Corryvreckan whirlpool , which is very special.
 Ardbeg has released a whiskey named after this: Named for the dark forces of the vortex near the island of Jura.
-You clearly recognize the distinctive peat and smoked flavor of the Ardbegin whiskey.
-After a very nice trip we get off at Port Ellen Islay, next to our bus to Bruichladdich where everyone can enjoy all the activities and tastes of the excellent whiskeys. http://www.islayfestival.com/distillery-programme/
+You clearly recognize the distinctive peat and smoked flavor of the Ardbeg whiskey.
+After a very nice trip we arrive in Port Ellen Islay From here, we take the bus to Bruichladdich where everyone can enjoy all the activities and tastings of the excellent whiskeys. http://www.islayfestival.com/distillery-programme/

-Today it’s going early with the ship to Caol-ila.
-Caol-ila has its own scaffold and we lakes here.
+After a nice breakfast, we leave early with the ship to Caol Ila.
+Caol Ila has its own scaffold were we can lake with the ship.
 It is very special to go straight from the ship to the Distillery grounds. www.islayfestival.com

 Day 4: Laphroaig

-We sail (sail if possible) to Laphroaig distillery.
-We anchor very briefly and with the zodiak everyone is landed.
-At the end of the day it goes to Port Ellen. http://www.islayfestival.com/distillery-programme/
+We sail (if possible) to the Laphroaig distillery.
+We anchor very briefly and bring everyone with the zodiak on land.
+At the end of the day we return to Port Ellen. http://www.islayfestival.com/distillery-programme/

 Day 7: Bunnahabhain

-Today, Bunnahabhain is going to be beautiful and distant distillery has a special look and plenty of beautiful whiskeys.
-At the end of the day we sail to Ardbeg and go in front or the Distillery for Anker.
+After a beautiful experience on the Isle of Jura, it is time to leave.
+We sail back to Islay and visit Bunnahabhain which is a beautiful distillery with a special look and plenty of beautiful whiskeys.
+At the end of the day we sail to Ardbeg and anchor in front the Distillery.
 It’s a great opportunity to have a whiskey tasting on board after a good meal.